Universal Credit during coronavirus

 Self-employed people with low earnings who are claiming UC are often treated as earning more income than they actually earned.
 The DWP compare real earnings with how much they expect self-employed people to earn each month (your ‘minimum income floor’ MIF).
 The government has announced that the MIF will be temporarily relaxed and you will not be treated as earning more income than you actually have earned.

 If you get payments from the Self-employment income support scheme (SEISS), these payments will be treated as income in the monthly assessment period in which you receive them.
+Find out if you’re eligible for the fourth grant which will cover the period February 2021 to April 2021. www.gov.uk

 This means they will reduce the amount of UC you get for that assessment period.
 If you get no UC for that assessment period because your earnings are too high, your UC should automatically go back into payment if your income drops again within the next five months.
 However, depending on how high your SEISS payment is, some of it may be carried over into future UC assessment periods as ‘surplus earnings’ and so affect how much you get for those assessment periods.